 I moved into a house with three girls and one teenage boy.
 They were so happy to have me live with them.
 I think they had a secret agenda.

-You would think coming from a family of six sisters (three boys) that I would know all about taking care of little girls.
-This is when I discovered that I was lacking in little girl care.
+You would think coming from a family of six sisters that I would know all about taking care of little girls.
+Taking care of my grandgirls is when I discovered that I was lacking in little girl care.
 My biggest handicap was how to comb their hair.

 No matter how I tried, their hair never came out looking like when their mother combed it (by the time I moved in, their mother and dad separated).
 Even though their other grandmother was Filipino, their hair was thick and course.